The Rise of Software as a Service (SaaS)

 - 3. ERP Services and Operations Management (7.9%)

 Which are the largest SaaS companies?

-As a self-professed pioneer of SaaS, Salesforce had consistently racked up a significant chunk of the market share in recent years, topping the rankings up until 2016 when Microsoft took its place at the top of the charts.
+As a self-professed pioneer of SaaS, Salesforce had consistently racked up a significant chunk of the market share in recent years, topping the rankings year after year.

-In terms of market share, the top five SaaS organizations as of 2017 were:
+In terms of market capitalization, the top five SaaS organizations as of June 2019 were:

 Notably, Microsoft’s year-over-year enterprise SaaS revenue growth was a staggering 47.8% between 2016 and 2017, which contributed to them catapulting ahead of Salesforce as the global leader in 2016.